-Winter is the best time to have laser hair removal treatment because it’s easier to avoid direct sunlight, which can damage sensitised skin.
-However, you can have laser hair treatment or top-ups at any time of year, as long as you don’t have a tan.
-As it takes several months to fully complete a course of treatment, it’s important to plan ahead, so if you want hair-free skin in time for your summer holiday, you probably need to book your first session for January or February.
+Winter is the best time to have laser treatment for hair removal because it’s easier to avoid direct sunlight, which can damage sensitised skin.
+However, you can have laser or IPL treatment at any time of year, as long as you don’t have a tan.
+Because it takes several months to fully complete a laser hair removal course, it’s important to plan ahead.
+For instance, if you want hair-free skin in time for your summer holiday, you probably need to book your first session for January or February.

 No, your skin needs to be totally free of tanning products.
 This is because the lasers can’t tell the difference between natural melanin in the skin or stimulated melanin from the tanning products, so they’ll heat up both structures to the same temperature.
 This can damage the skin and cause blisters, darkening or pigmentation.

-For your first consultation and patch test, you should leave hair unshaven so that the practitioner can properly assess the hair and take accurate ‘before’ photos.
+For your first consultation and patch test, you should leave hair unshaven so that the practitioner can properly assess the hair and take accurate before photos.
 After that, we advise that you shave before each treatment session.

 At your free consultation, your professional practitioner or nurse will ask you about the results you want to achieve.
-They’ll assess your skin type for suitability to either laser or IPL hair removal.
-Both methods provide long-lasting results.
-Your practitioner will explain any risks and conduct a patch test.
-You’ll then need to wait at least two weeks before starting your treatment, so we can make sure that you have not had an adverse reaction in the area we’ve tested.
-If your patch test is satisfactory, you can book your next appointment, at which your practitioner will recommend a personal treatment plan and, if you feel ready to go ahead, start the course of laser hair removal.
-You can discuss every aspect of your treatment with no obligation to go ahead.
-Our practitioners and nurses are extremely knowledgeable and happy to answer any questions you have.
+They’ll assess your skin type for suitability to either IPL or laser treatment – but rest assured that both types of laser hair removal provide long-lasting results.
+Your practitioner will explain any laser hair removal risks and conduct a patch test.
+You’ll then need to wait at least two weeks before starting your hair removal treatment.
+This is so we can make sure that you’ve not had an adverse reaction in the area we’ve tested.
+If your patch test is satisfactory you can book your next appointment, at which your practitioner will recommend a personal treatment plan.
+If you feel ready to go ahead, you can start the laser hair removal course.
+During your consultation, you can discuss every aspect of your treatment with no obligation to go ahead.
+Our practitioners and nurses are extremely knowledgeable and happy to answer any questions you may have.